cepxeo/c2-terraform/README.md

 ### C2 Deployment on AWS / Azure with Terraform

 Terraform scripts to create HTTP/S redirectors on AWS and Azure along with Cobalt Strike server on Azure.
+Besides the resources deployment automates the following:

+* Setup the nginx for redirection with custom config to forward CS beacon requests only.
+* Generation and registration of SSL certificate via Let's Encrypt and certbot.
+* CS installation delivery to the C2 server and preps required to run the teamserver.

 #### Building C2 Server